 In this article, I’ll look at a little theory and history behind the primary application design pattern used in Cocoa.
 I’ll discuss the key shortcoming of Cocoa’s Model-View-Controller approach, Apple’s aborted efforts to address this shortcoming and wonder from where the next major improvements will come.

 Probably the widest quoted pattern in UI development is Model View Controller (MVC) - it’s also the most misquoted.
 I’ve lost count of the times I’ve seen something described as MVC which turned out to be nothing like it. - Martin Fowler, GUI Architectures

-I want to quickly address what Martin Fowler means in the above quote since, by the definition Fowler uses – the definition originally used by Smalltalk-80 – the approach commonly used to develop Cocoa apps is not Model-View-Controller.
+I want to quickly address what Martin Fowler means in the above quote since, by the definition Fowler uses – the same definition originally used by Trygve Reenskaug to describe Smalltalk-76 – the approach commonly used to develop Cocoa apps is not Model-View-Controller.

-The diagram of Smalltalk-80’s Model-View-Controller shows the model as the central component of the object graph, with communication primarily occurring between the model and the view or controller directly.
+The diagram of Smalltalk-76’s Model-View-Controller shows the model as the central component of the object graph, with communication primarily occurring between the model and the view or controller directly.

 Looking at the precise pattern Cocoa actually uses, Apple’s Cocoa reference guides use a definition of Model-View-Controller that looks like this:

 The important point to note is that the controller is the center of the object graph with most communication passing via the controller – distinct from the Smalltalk-76 version where the model was the center of the graph.